Lord Rupert Charles Montecute Nevill1

 F, #14420, d. between 10 November 1669 and 13 November 1669

-Mary Gifford was the daughter of Dr. Thomas Gifford and Anne Brooksby.1 She married George Neville, 9th Lord Abergavenny, son of Henry Neville, 7th Lord Abergavenny and Catherine Vaux.1 She married Sir Charles Shelley, 2nd Bt. after 1666.1 She died between 10 November 1669 and 13 November 1669.
-She was buried on 14 November 1699 at St. Pancras, London, England.1 Her will (dated 10 November 1699) was probated on 22 November 1699.1
+Mary Gifford was the daughter of Dr. Thomas Gifford and Anne Brooksby.1 She married, firstly, George Neville, 9th Lord Abergavenny, son of Henry Neville, 7th Lord Abergavenny and Catherine Vaux.1 She married, secondly, Sir Charles Shelley, 2nd Bt., son of Sir William Shelley and Christiana Maria Vantelet, after 1666.1 She died between 10 November 1669 and 13 November 1669.
+She was buried on 14 November 1699 at St. Pancras, London, EnglandG.1 Her will was proven (by probate) on 22 November 1699.1

-As a result of her marriage, Mary Gifford was styled as Lady Bergavenny on 23 October 1662.
-From before 1665, her married name became Neville.1 From after 1666, her married name became Shelley.1
+After her marriage, Mary Gifford was styled as Baroness Bergavenny on 23 October 1662.
+From before 1665, her married name became Neville.1 From after 1666, her married name became Shelley.1 Her last will was dated 10 November 1699.

 Children of Mary Gifford and George Neville, 9th Lord Abergavenny